qperfect-io/MimiqDemos/Grover/grover.md

 The number of iterations is typically chosen to be $\lfloor \pi/4 \cdot \sqrt{N} \rfloor$ which provides the optimal probability of finding the target state.

+### MIMIQ Features used in this demo
+- Multicontrol gates
+- Circuit primitives: Diffusion, Polynomial Oracle
+- Use of the z-register to store state amplitudes midcircuit

 ### MIMIQ implementation
 In this demo we will first implement a simple version of Grover's algorithm to identify desired bit string among $2^n$ possible bitstrings.